Each year, over 200 people are killed by carbon monoxide poisoning and known as “The Silent Killer” in the United States.SEE RESULTS

-Each year, over 200 people are killed by carbon monoxide poisoning and known as “The Silent Killer” in the United States.
+Each year, over 200 people are killed by carbon monoxide poisoning also known as “The Silent Killer” in the United States.
 Carbon monoxide is a clear and odorless gas produced by automobiles and other carbon-burning devices and tools.

 In Texas alone, 390 people died from accidental carbon monoxide poisoning between 1994 and 2014 despite the fact that modern vehicles are equipped with occupant protection features to prevent this type of poisoning.
 If the damaging effects of carbon monoxide poisoning have harmed you, you’ll need to understand the laws surrounding this type of accidental death and what you can do to seek justice.